WebReflection/uhtml/README.md

 // https://cdn.jsdelivr.net/npm/uhtml/dist/dev/dom.js

-// automatic prod/dev version on ?dev or ?debug import { render, html } from 'https://esm.run/uhtml/cdn';
+// automatic prod/dev version on ?dev or ?debug import { render, html } from 'https://esm.run/uhtml/auto';
+import { render, html } from 'https://esm.run/uhtml/cdn';
 // https://cdn.jsdelivr.net/npm/uhtml/dist/prod/cdn.js
 ```

-Using `https://esm.run/uhtml/cdn` or the fully qualified `https://cdn.jsdelivr.net/npm/uhtml/dist/prod/cdn.js` URL provides an automatic switch to *debug* mode if the current page location contains `?dev` or `?debug` or `?debug=1` query string parameter plus it guarantees the library will not be imported again if other scripts use a different *CDN* that points at the same file in a different location.
+Using `https://esm.run/uhtml/cdn` (or */auto*) or the fully qualified `https://cdn.jsdelivr.net/npm/uhtml/dist/prod/cdn.js` URL provides an automatic switch to *debug* mode if the current page location contains `?dev` or `?debug` or `?debug=1` query string parameter plus it guarantees the library will not be imported again if other scripts use a different *CDN* that points at the same file in a different location.

 This makes it easy to switch to *dev* mode by changing the location from `https://example.com` to `https://example.com?debug`.